-Honokohau Falls are named after Honokohau stream – comparatively long river which starts near the summit of Puu Kukui and after some 2 km reaches the abyss.
-Frequent rains (summit of Puu Kukui gets more than 9,000 mm of rain per year – one of highest rainfalls in the world) help to form a small river, which here, along the layers of Wailuku basalt formation falls into amphitheatre-shaped valley.
-After the falls Honokohau stream continues to flow through giant, up to 700 m deep canyon and reaches the ocean after 14 km.
+Honokohau Falls is named after Honokohau stream – a comparatively long river which starts near the summit of Puu Kukui and after some 2 km reaches the abyss.
+Frequent rains (summit of Puu Kukui gets more than 9,000 mm of rain per year – one of the highest rainfalls in the world) help to form a small river, which here, along the layers of Wailuku basalt formation falls into the amphitheater-shaped valley.
+After the falls Honokohau stream continues to flow through giant, up to 700 m deep canyons and reaches the ocean after 14 km.

 Waterfall has two steps.
-Upper step is higher, water falls into a small pool and after short distance fall continues.
+The upper step is higher, water falls into a small pool and after a short distance fall continues.

-Often it is mentioned that height of falls is 341 m, but there are sources which mention a height of 487 m.
+Often it is mentioned that the height of falls is 341 m, but there are sources that mention a height of 487 m.

-Honokohau Falls are included in the following list:
+Honokohau Falls are included in the following article: